 (7-1-25)

 a.
 Professional Commercial Apprentice License.
-For conducting General Use Pesticide (GUP) applications only in situations applicable to the CP, OP, AC, IP, and RW categories.
+For conducting General Use Pesticide (GUP) applications only in situations applicable to the all categories with the exception of AA, AU, NS, and SF.
 To obtain a professional commercial apprentice license the applicant must pass the Applicator Core Competency exam with a minimum score of seventy percent (70%) or better, and meet the requirements as outlined in Section 100.
 Persons with this license may only perform pesticide applications under limited supervision of a properly certified professional applicator.
 Applicators with this license cannot supervise other pesticide applicators.
 The professional commercial apprentice license may not be reciprocated with other participating agencies.
-This license will expire one (1) year from the date of issuance.
+This license will expire two 2 years from the date of issuance.
+The Applicator Core Competency exam score for persons issued a professional commercial apprentice license will be valid for the apprentice licensing period.
 The professional commercial apprentice license is non-renewable.
-(7-1-25)
+(7-1-25).

 b.
 Professional applicators who engage in janitorial services and use pesticides for cleaning, surface sanitation, and similar activities using general use pesticides with the labeled signal words Warning or Caution, are exempt from professional applicator licensing requirements as outlined in Sections 22-3404 (2)(3)(4), Idaho Code.